-Inspections Pilots in Germany have been able to carry out the inspection themselves since by the pilot 01.07.2001 provided that they fulfil all requirements.
+Inspections Pilots in Germany have been able to carry out the inspection themselves since 01.07.2001 provided that they fulfil all requirements.
 However, in this event, SWING's liability and warranty lapse.
 There are more details on these inspections in a separate booklet (Swing paragliders inspection instructions)